 - We are licensed by the state of Colorado’s Department of Agriculture for animal rescue.

-- We maintain very strict protocol to keep in-line with, (and often go above and beyond) the rules set forth by the state.
+- We maintain very strict protocol to keep in-line with, (and go above and beyond) the standards set forth by the state.

 - EVERY animal in our rescue has completed a minimum 14 day wellness hold.

 - All of our animals live in volunteer foster homes, not kennels.
 PRAR NEVER boards/warehouses an animal in a facility!
 This allows the animal to decompress, become part of a family, learn house rules, and begin basic training.
-This gives US the opportunity to learn the animal’s behaviors in a home environment, strengths, and areas that need work – so that we can get a better idea of what the ideal home situation looks like for that individual animal.
+This gives US the opportunity to learn the animal’s behaviors in a home environment.
+We learn their strengths, and areas that need work so that we can get a better idea of what the ideal home situation looks like for that individual animal.

-- All history of medical care/treatment is disclosed to adopters.
+- All known history of medical care/treatment is disclosed to adopters.

 - You will never adopt a pet without meeting them first.

-- All of our animals are spay/neutered/microchipped/vaccinated/dewormed prior to adoption.
+- All of our animals are spayed or neutered / microchipped / vaccinated / given all needed prevenatives prior to adoption.

-- Any known medical issues have been addressed by the time the animal is put up for adoption.
+- Any known medical issues have been addressed by the time the pet is put up for adoption.

-- We offer the opportunity, (and STRONGLY URGE) all of our adopters to join our family – A private Facebook group, so that you will have access to our vets, trainers, behaviorists, foster families, pet sitters, and in the case of litters – you can maintain contact with littermates’ families and watch the entire litter grow up.
+- We offer the opportunity, (and STRONGLY URGE) all of our adopters to join our family, a private Facebook group, so that you will have access to our vets, trainers, behaviorists, foster families, pet sitters, and in the case of litters – you can maintain contact with your pet’s littermates and their mom (if we were lucky enough to get her).
 Littermates often get back together for playdates, birthday parties, sleepovers, etc. It is our hope to keep our families together, and our rescue team emphatically appreciates the opportunity to watch our kiddos grow and flourish with you.